dotnet/designs/accepted/2020/asnreader/asnreader.md

 partial class AsnWriter
 {
     /// <summary>
-    ///   Write the provided <see cref="DateTimeOffset"/> as a UTCTime with tag
+    ///   Write the provided <see cref="DateTimeOffset"/> as a UTCTime with a specified tag,
-    ///   UNIVERSAL 23, and accepting the two-digit year as valid in context.
+    ///   and accepting the two-digit year as valid in context.
     /// </summary>
     /// <param name="value">The value to write.</param>
-    /// <exception cref="ObjectDisposedException">The writer has been Disposed.</exception>
-    /// <seealso cref="WriteUtcTime(Asn1Tag,DateTimeOffset)"/>
-    /// <seealso cref="WriteUtcTime(DateTimeOffset,int)"/>
+    /// <seealso cref="WriteUtcTime(DateTimeOffset,int,Asn1Tag?)"/>
-    public void WriteUtcTime(DateTimeOffset value) => throw null;
+    public void WriteUtcTime(DateTimeOffset value, Asn1Tag? tag = default) => throw null;
-    public void WriteUtcTime(Asn1Tag tag, DateTimeOffset value) => throw null;

     /// <summary>
-    ///   Write the provided <see cref="DateTimeOffset"/> as a UTCTime with tag
+    ///   Write the provided <see cref="DateTimeOffset"/> as a UTCTime with a specified tag,
-    ///   UNIVERSAL 23, provided the year is in the allowed range.
+    ///   provided the year is in the allowed range.
     /// </summary>
     /// <param name="value">The value to write.</param>
     /// <param name="twoDigitYearMax">